-I adapted my favorite Chocolate Chip and Chunk Cookie recipe and replaced some of the butter with cream cheese and am in love with the results.
+I adapted my favorite Chocolate Chip and Chunk Cookies recipe and replaced some of the butter with cream cheese and am in love with the results.

-The dough seems more buttery, which is ironic since there’s actually less butter used, not more.
+It makes them super soft and moist!
+In this particular recipe, the dough seems more buttery — which is ironic since there’s actually less butter used, not more.

 I can’t taste the cream cheese, but it adds depth, density, and richness that my regular chocolate chip cookies don’t have.

 Use cream cheese in a block or the spreadable kind.
 Smoosh it into a one-quarter cup measure and cream it with the butter and sugars.
 I used a combination of 2 1/4 cups of chocolate chips and chunks to ensure plenty of chocolate in every bite.
 And then some.